dzobbe/docker-openncp/README.md

 ## Usage Example

 Run all docker containers with `docker-compose up`.
 Open the portal and access with a user having, e.g., a doctor role.
 Ask for a clinical document of a Spanish patient.
 Click the proper Spanish flag from the OpenNCP portal, and insert the patient credentials.
+Use for both fields the code `28638911K`.
+You should receive back data of thapatient.

 ## Credentials